thesse1/webmethods-api-gateway-staging/README.md

 | {{port}} |  Port number of the API Gateway, must be used in the URL line of the test requests, e.g. https://{{ip}}:{{port}}/gateway/SwaggerPetstore/1.0/pet/123 |
 | {{hostname}} | Hostname of the API Gateway, must be used in the Host header of the test requests, e.g. Host: {{hostname}} |

+> Note: The APITest.json Postman test collections will be executed automatically on the BUILD environment by the deployment pipelines before alias value replacement.
+So, they will be executed with aliases holding values as they are imported from the repository, i.e. with the values defined on the central CONFIG environment or the local development environment.
+Make sure that these values are set appropriately for the tests to be executed on the BUILD environment.

-The apis folder contains sample API projects with the following test collections:
+The /playground/apis folder contains sample API projects with the following test collections:

 ### petstore